 Note: Kaniakapupu is a closed trail and is not open to the public.
 Only authorized groups are allowed to hike Mariner’s Ridge, including, the Hawaiian Trail and Mountain Club, and the Sierra Club of Hawaii.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 You can count this one as a totally awesome find.
 Why?
 Because you will not find Kaniakapupu in any Oahu guide book.
 It’s a hidden treasure that few locals know even exist.
 Tucked away in Nu’uanu lay the ruins of the summer home of King Kamehameha.
 These ruins are known as Kaniakapupu, or “the singing of the land shell.”

 A few of us decided to venture out to the outskirts of the Pali highway to find this ancient Hawaiian ruins.
 This is the perfect excursion for those of you who want to do a little exploring but don’t have a lot of time to spare.
 Directions to Kaniakapupu?
 The trail to the ruins is located off of Nu’uanu Pali Drive and takes about 5-10 minutes to access the site.
 You’ll need to navigate though about 600 ft. of bamboo to reach the ruins.